symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 * **ItemClass**: the class used for the item objects that are passed to the template (*default*: ``Symfony\Cmf\Bundle\BlockBundle\Model\FeedItem``)

-The controller to get the feed items can also be changed:
+The controller used to fetch the feed items can also be changed:

 * Define a different class for the controller service in your configuration using the DI service parameter ``cmf_block.rss_controller_class``